Kerima-001/Kerima-001/README.md

 <div align="center">

 *I build software that solves real problems.*
-*From predictive ML systems to enterprise platforms to mobile safety apps —* *I care about the craft, the impact, and the details that make things actually work.*
+*From predictive ML systems to enterprise platforms to mobile safety apps.*
+*I care about the craft, the impact, and the details that make things actually work.*

 📍 New Haven, CT &nbsp;·&nbsp; B.S.
 Computer Science · Business Analytics & Math Minor